biosustain/shu/docs/source/plotting.rst

 --------------------

 In the previous section, we used a dataframe called ``df_cond``.
-To make it work like that, df_cond conditions has to be aligned with both reactions and metabolites.
-Usually, this is not easy, so ggshu provides a way to generate the reaction mapping and metabolite mapping separetely and then merge it by using the division `/` operator.
+To make it work like that, ``df_cond.conditions`` has to be aligned with both reactions and metabolites.
+Usually, this is not easy, so ggshu provides a way to generate the reaction mapping and metabolite mapping separetely and then merge it by using the division ``/`` operator.

 .. code-block:: python